Skip to Main Content

 This encyclopedia, know as eLS for short, is an easy to search, up-to-date collection of articles by scientists and scientific historians in the fields of biochemistry and physiology, cell biology, developmental biology, ecology, evolution, genetics, immunology, molecular biology and biodiversity of life.

 These are only a few of the handbooks that are available online for you to use as background or introductory texts.
-Use Roger to find more handbooks on your topics.
+Use UC Library Search to find more handbooks on your topics.

-This collection is 64 marine and aquatic science full text handbooks from CRCnetBASE.
-Easy to use and search interface with each book chapter presented as PDF and high resolution PDF.
-These books cover a variety of topics such as algae, artificial reefs, fish histology, marine birds, sea turtles, sharks, ecology, and fisheries management.
+A collection of over 380 online handbooks and textbooks in marine and aquatic sciences.
+Easy to use and search interface with access to download the whole book, or read online.
+These books cover a variety of topics such as algae, artificial reefs, marine ecosystems, fish physiology, aquaculture, ecology, and fisheries management.

 Handbook of Marine Macroalgae: Biotechnology and Applied Phycology